How do you decide which online jewelry buyer pays the most — and is the safest?

-- Fully ensured FedEx delivery — both from you to Mondiamo, as well as returns, when relevant.
+- Fully insured FedEx delivery — both from you to Mondiamo, as well as returns, when relevant.

-- They only deal in jewelry with a diamond of at least .3 carats, which limits which jewelry you can sell through Mondiamo.
+- They only deal in jewelry with a diamond of at least .4 carats.

 - That offer is good for just 7 days, after which you have to start the whole process over again.

 In short, Mondiamo is a solid company that brings the BlueNile experience full circle, promising to offer jewelry sellers high prices by removing the middleman.

 Where you might sell jewelry: Diamond Buyers International review

 Diamond Buyers International only deals in diamond jewelry and loose diamonds, so if you have any other kind of jewelry, head to Worthy or elsewhere.

 The process is similar to some of the other sites: Go to DiamondBuyersIntl.com, get an estimate, request a mailer, and send in your diamond jewelry.